naishe/tweemorse/README.md

     sudo node main.js --nopi --telnet

 ####Having fun with Telnet
-If you did not want to use Twitter, and just want to send message to your Pi to display it in Morse code.
+If you did not want to use Twitter, and just wanted to send message to your Pi to display it in Morse code.
 Start the application in Telnet mode by using option `--telnet`.
-Then you can connect to the telnet server running on RaspberryPi, and send it messages that will be displayed as Morse Code.
+Then you can connect to the telnet server running on RaspberryPi, and send it messages that will be displayed as Morse code.
 Here is what you need to do:

 **On RaspberryPi:**